PGY-1 Pharmacy Residency at Mayo Clinic Hospital — Rochester

 The PGY-1 Pharmacy Residency at Mayo Clinic Hospital — Rochester originated in 1971 and was accredited by the American Society of Health-System Pharmacists (ASHP) in 1992.
 The program was recently reaccredited by ASHP for the maximum allowable term.
 Countless graduates practice across the U.S. as respected clinicians and specialists.

 The residency program is continuously evaluated for improvement opportunities to ensure graduates make a seamless transition into clinical practice.
-Up to five candidates a year are selected on a competitive basis.
+Up to four candidates a year are selected on a competitive basis.

 Core preceptors for the PGY-1 Pharmacy Residency provide direct patient care in virtually every specialty area and are actively involved in resident teaching and other scholarly activities.
 The preceptors come from diverse backgrounds and share numerous years of experience, clinical knowledge and research interests.
 You will have direct access to these and many more preceptors and mentors to optimize the learning experience.

 More than 70 pharmacists at Mayo Clinic are certified by the Board of Pharmacy Specialties in various practice areas.
 All residency program preceptors meet the qualifications outlined by the ASHP.